microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 For example, implementation details. -->

 # Open Questions
-1) Using IsIndeterminate as the property aligns with ProgressBar.
-However, this could break existing uses of ProgressRing that expect it to default to indeterminate mode.

 2) ProgressRing derives from Control but ProgressBar derives from RangeBase.
 RangeBase "represents an element that has a value within a specific range".
 Is there value to changing ProgressRing's base class?
 And if there is value, is it possible to do so at this time? (question modified from [here](https://github.com/microsoft/microsoft-ui-xaml-specs/pull/36#discussion_r305069598))